 Vidgo is the newest entrant in a crowded field of live TV streaming services.
-The Atlanta-based company made its initial debut at the CES tradeshow in 2016, but then struggled through a series of strategic pivots and ownership changes.
+The Atlanta-based company made its initial announcement of coming to the market at the CES tradeshow in 2016.
+It took a while for the business to launch, and the official release followed in 2017.

-The new Vidgo reintroduced itself in the Fall of 2018 with the launch of its bundle of Spanish-language streaming plans.
-Unlike the rest of the industry, Vidgo based its service through pre-paid plans sold through a network of local retailers.
-The pre-paid subscriptions let Vidgo offer its service to Spanish-speaking immigrants and other underserved communities excluded from the credit economy.
+Vidgo implemented Spanish-language streaming plans in 2018.
+Unlike the rest of the industry, Vidgo based its service on pre-paid plans sold through a network of local retailers.
+The pre-paid subscriptions let Vidgo offer its service to Spanish-speaking locals and immigrants.

-Vidgo launched its English-language live TV streaming service at the end of 2019.
-The company had signed deals with Disney (owner of ABC and ESPN), Fox, Viacom (owner of HGTV) and Discovery to carry many of their basic cable channels.
+The company signed deals with Disney (owner of ABC and ESPN), Fox, Viacom (owner of HGTV) and Discovery to carry many of their basic cable channels.
 The deals also let Vidgo carry a limited number of network-owned ABC and Fox local stations.

 The feature that distinguishes Vidgo the most from other live TV streaming services is its social capabilities.
 You can schedule a watch party with other Vidgo subscribers and watch the same show at the same time.
 Chat windows let you share reaction pictures and emojis with your friends as you comment on the show.

-This is a feature long-promised, but never implemented, by Philo.
+This is a feature long-promised but never implemented by Philo.
 It’s also a feature that many people wished was part of Netflix.
-With the worldwide shutdown forcing people out of movie theaters, many have turned to third-party apps like Netflix Watch Party to get social experiences out of on-demand content.
+With the worldwide shutdown forcing people out of movie theaters, many turned to third-party apps like Netflix Watch Party to get social experiences out of on-demand content.

 Vidgo’s social features deliver that experience now for live TV.
 Once sports leagues start playing again, this could give Vidgo an even more compelling advantage over more established streaming services.